Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

 Nonetheless, in this section we will show that this much weaker effectivity hypothesis is sufficient for the implications $\RA$ in $(*)$, including the case of \ML{} randomness.
 Of course, if $f$ is not defined in a whole neighborhood of a real~$z$, we lose the usual notion of differentiability at~$z$.
 Instead, we will consider pseudo-differentiability at $z$, where one only looks at the slopes at smaller and smaller intervals containing $z$ that have rational endpoints.
 If $f$ is total and continuous (e.g., if $f$ is computable), then pseudo-differentiability coincides with usual differentiability, as we will see in Fact~\ref{fact:pseudo_same_continuous}.
 Thus, the result for \ML{} randomness also supplies our proof of the implication (i)$\ria$(ii) of Theorem~\ref{thm:MLbV}, which we had postponed to this section.

 The implications $\LA$ in previous proofs of results of type $(*)$ always produce a \emph{computable} function $f$ such that $f'(z)$ fails to exist if the real $z$ is not random in the appropriate sense.
-Since computability implies being computable on $I_\Q$, we now have full equivalences of type $(*)$ where the effectivity notion is computability on $I_\Q$.
+Since computability implies being computable on $I_\Q$, we get full equivalences of type $(*)$ where the effectivity notion is computability on $I_\Q$.